 Eminent figures from inside and outside Germany have written an open letter supporting Chancellor Angela Merkel's refugee policy.
 The open letter ran with the headline "We can do it," echoing Merkel's oft-used phrase.

-More than 70 prominent personalities from the arts, culture, politics and civil society signed the half-page letter published on Saturday in the German newspaper "Die Welt," giving support to Merkel as her steadfast stance on refugeescomes under scrutiny at home
+More than 70 prominent personalities from the arts, culture, politics and civil society signed the half-page letter published on Saturday in the German newspaper "Die Welt," giving support to Merkel as her steadfast stance on refugees comes under scrutiny at home and the crisis threatens European unity.

 "You have transformed our country.
 People no longer fear Germany; on the contrary: they want to come to Germany.
 After the horror and crimes that came out of Germany, this is a new, wonderful experience for us," the signatories wrote.